1. Home

 Nonimmigrant Admission Periods

-May 6, 2026 – The Department of Homeland Security (DHS) has advanced its proposed rule to replace Duration of Status (D/S) with fixed admission periods for F‑1 academic students, J‑1 exchange visitors and I‑visa media representatives.
+June 23, 2026 — The Department of Homeland Security (DHS) rule to establish fixed admission periods for F‑1 academic students, J‑1 exchange visitors and I‑visa media representatives has now completed OMB review, marking the final stage before publication in the Federal Register.

 What This Means